end2endzone/libArgvCodec/Rules.Linux.md

 2. If an argument contains [space] or tabs characters, it must be enclosed in a string to form a single argument.
 Double quotes character `"` starts/ends a string.
 The `"` character is omitted from the argument.
 Single quote character `'` also starts/ends a string.
 The `'` character is omitted from the argument.
-If a string is juxtaposed to another string or argument (not separated by a delimiter character), they are part of the same argument.
+If a string is juxtaposed to another string or argument (not separated by a delimiter character), they form the same argument.

 | Command Line               | argv[1]    | argv[2] | argv[3] | argv[4] |
 |----------------------------|------------|---------|---------|---------|